billpottle/TournamentML/README.md

 ..* The program does NOT enforce seeding, or ensure that people from the same school are on opposite sides of the bracket.

+..* Special thanks to Joseph Henderson for the original excel bracket printing code.